Start Your Mixpanel Journey

 Newly created People Profiles are visible from the Explore report.
-The Explore report will show a new user after creation:
+The Explore report shows a new user after creation:

-Clicking on the profile will show all of the details of the user profile.
+Clicking on the profile shows all of the details of the user profile.
 This includes an activity feed and the People properties associated with that profile: